Goals of Web Security

 Non-Distributed DoS Mitigation

-- Limit cpu time/ram/disk per request
+- Limit CPU time/RAM/disk per request

 - HTTP 517 Insufficient Storage